Information courtesy of “It’s MI Identity”

 - Have your mail held when going on vacation or into the hospital.

-- Cancel unneeded Credit cards.
+- Cancel unused or unwanted credit cards.

-- Say NO to credit card offers by calling 1-888-5-OPT-OUT (567-8688)
+- Say NO to credit card and insurance offers by calling 1-888-5-OPT-OUT (567-8688) or go to www.OptOutPrescreen.com.

 - Keep a list of customer service telephone numbers for current accounts in case you need to report a credit card stolen or any other kind of identity theft.